Back to Learning Center

 Lindsey Obenhaus | April 29, 2020

 During the continued impact of COVID-19 on child custody, many are not sure if summer possession and visitation will still take place.
-Family law attorney Lindsey Obenahus explains that at this time, extended summer possession is not affected by the COVID-19 pandemic.
+Family law attorney Lindsey Obenhaus explains that at this time, extended summer possession is not affected by the COVID-19 pandemic.
 The Texas Supreme Court guidance orders that possession shall continue pursuant to the Court order.
 However, if travel is still affected by the COVID-19 virus at the time of summer possession, or a stay at place order is in effect, the ability of a parent to travel or take a vacation will obviously be limited.

 Services to Help Solve Your Challenges